clayne/SSEModdingGuide/README.md

 3. Follow the instructions provided by the website.

 ### Installing Mod Organizer 2

+Mod Organizer 2 (MO2) is a program that will download and manage mod files for you.

 ## Overview of Mod Organizer 2 (MO2)
 ## Introduction to Nexus Mods